Cross Compilation and RPC¶

 target triple for your device.
 The target triple which might be

 different for different devices.
 For example, it is

 'llvm -target=aarch64-linux-gnu' for RK3399.

-Usually, you can query the target by execute
+Usually, you can query the target by running

 gcc -v on your

-device, and look for the line starting with
+device, and looking for the line starting with

 -target, you can also set other compilation options